MRCIEU/PHESANT-MR-pheWAS-smoking/1-prepare-data/README.md

-# SNP pre-processing and creating a genetic score
+# SNP pre-processing to create genetic instrument

-The code in this directory extracts SNPs from the UK Biobank genetic data and then uses these to generate a genetic score (weighted by the effect size of each SNP on BMI)
+The code in this directory extracts SNP from the UK Biobank genetic data.

-After the following steps, the file `snp-score96-withPhenIds-subset.csv` contains the genetic risk score for the participants included in our sample (after QC).
+After the following steps, the file `snp-withPhenIds-subset.csv` contains the genetic instrument for the participants included in our sample (after QC).

 ## 1. Retrieve the correct SNP from Biobank main data